NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 First make sure that your run was successful and check all the necessary output files were generated.

-To post-process and visualize your model outputs, it is VERY IMPORTANT you move them from Abel to norStore.
+To post-process and visualize your model outputs, it is VERY IMPORTANT you move them from Saga to norStore.
 Remember that all model outputs are generated in a semi-temporary directory and all your files will be removed after a few weeks!

 If you haven't set-up your [SSH keys](http://www.mn.uio.no/geo/english/services/it/help/using-linux/ssh-tips-and-tricks.html), the next commands (ssh and [rsync](http://www.tecmint.com/rsync-local-remote-file-synchronization-commands/)) will require you to enter your Unix password.

 Make sure you define EXPNAME properly (it depends on your experiment).

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 ~~~
 # If you are running CO2 experiment (otherwise adjust: sea_ice, SST, rocky)